 beta in this repository, refers to an initial experiment using

-Stepwise on 128 sequence lengths but a small
+Stepwise on 128 sequence length and trained for 210k steps with a small

 beta and the results can be seen in Table 1.

 Our final models were trained on a different number of steps and sequence lengths and achieve different—higher—masked-word prediction accuracies.
 Despite these limitations it is interesting to see the results they obtained using the early version of our model.
 Note that some of the datasets used for evaluation by BSC are not freely available, therefore it is not possible to verify the figures.

 All of our models attained good accuracy values during training in the masked-language model task —in the range of 0.65— as can be seen in Table 2: